arslan-codes/course-selling/README.md

 # course-selling

-Here’s a LinkedIn post you can use to share your progress as you build your course-selling app:

----

-🚀 **Building in Public**: My Journey to Creating a Course-Selling Platform! 💻

 I’m excited to share that I’ve just crossed a major milestone in building the backend of my course-selling app! 📚

-Here’s what I’ve done so far:

 - ✅ Initialized a new Node.js project
 - ✅ Added essential dependencies like Express, jsonwebtoken (JWT), and Mongoose
 - ✅ Set up authentication for **users** and **admins**